Parliamentary.ai

 Overview

-The Protection of Workers Bill creates a new specific criminal offence for assaulting individuals whose jobs involve direct public contact.
-This aims to better protect essential workers from violence and harassment.
+The Protection of Workers Bill creates a new criminal offence for assaulting individuals whose jobs involve direct contact with the public.
+This aims to better protect workers in various sectors from assault and harassment.

 Description